 Should a pregnant woman rehome her cat?

 No. There is absolutely no reason for a pregnant woman to get rid of her cat.
-The two reasons cited are that if a woman catches toxoplasmosis during her pregnancy it can cause congenital defects and a cat can possibly smother a newborn baby.
+The two reasons cited are that if a woman catches toxoplasmosis during her pregnancy it can cause congenital defects and a cat might smother a newborn baby.
 Let’s look at these.

 Toxoplasmosis is a parasitic disease caused by the single-celled protozoa Toxoplasma gondii.
 The cat is the definitive host to the parasite and can be infected without displaying clinical signs.
-A large number of adults have already had prior exposure to the parasite and will have antibodies, however, if a pregnant woman becomes infected for the first time during pregnancy, the parasite can pass through the placenta and infect the unborn child, causing a range of disabilities.
+Many adults will have already had prior exposure to the parasite and will have antibodies, however, if a pregnant woman becomes infected for the first time during pregnancy, the parasite can pass through the placenta and infect the unborn child, causing a range of disabilities.

 Transmission to humans occurs via ingestion of the infective oocysts, which pass out of the cat via the feces.
 Oocysts become infectious after 24 hours, at which time they must be ingested for infection to occur.
-This isn’t the only way infection occurs.
-Gardening, eating undercooked meat and improperly washed fruit and vegetables are also modes of transmission.
+Gardening, eating under-cooked meat and improperly washed fruit and vegetables are also modes of transmission.